cilium/cilium/Documentation/operations/upgrade.rst

   replacing workload nodes in the cluster (to get a fresh IPsec state) or by flushing the current state by running the following command on each node:
   ``ip xfrm state flush && ip xfrm policy flush``.

-* There is a known issue (:gh-issue:`24502`) with CiliumNetworkPolicies that makes the ``kube-apiserver`` entity unreliable.
-Until this is resolved, it is recommended to grant access to the apiserver by CIDR or by the special ``world`` entity.

 1.13 Upgrade Notes
 ------------------